-The airport has a dedicated viewing point for people who are interested in viewing the landing and take-off.
-However, the flip of that spot is that the view does not give a clear line of sight to the navigation that takes place just BEFORE the plane hits the runway.
+Paro airport has a dedicated viewing point for people who are interested in viewing the landings and take-offs.
+However, the flip side of that spot is that the view does not give a clear line of sight to view the navigation that takes place just BEFORE the plane hits the runway.
 For a viewer, the aircraft just materializes on the runway, and that is when you get to see it.
 According to my driver, it is by design, and is done for the safety purpose.

 It is something like this:

 If this is the question that landed you here, please refrain from scouring various flight-aggregation sites; Druk Airways is the way to go.
 A few days ago, a harried reader wrote to me asking if other airlines fly to Paro.
 Only Druk airways flies from Siliguri, Kolkata, Delhi, Gaya, Guwahati and Mumbai in India.
 Apart from India, the airline also services Bangkok (Thailand), Dhaka (Bangladesh), Kathmandu (Nepal) and Singapore.
 The other airline that flies is Bhutan Airlines.